 - Uniform commercial code filings (creditor filings of security interests in personal property)

 Business credit is calculated by the three major credit bureaus: Dun & Bradstreet, Experian, and Equifax.
-Each has their own criteria for business creditworthiness.
+Each has its criteria for business creditworthiness.
 So, you may score differently at each bureau.
-However, the most relevant of the three scores is a number between 0 and 100 calculated by Dun & Bradstreet.
+However, the most relevant of the three scores is a number between 0 and 100, calculated by Dun & Bradstreet.
 And as long as you follow the universal guidelines for business credit, you won’t have drastic differences in your score for each bureau.

 - Credit utilization ratio

 - Public records, i.e., bankruptcies, liens, and judgments

 - Risk factors in your industry